GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### What a computer is to me is it's the most remarkable tool that we have ever come up with.
-It's the equivalent of a bicycle for our minds.
+> ### The cleaner and nicer the program, the faster it's going to run.
+And if it doesn't, it'll be easy to make it fast.
 >
-> ~ *Steve Jobs*
+> ~ *Joshua Bloch*

 ---
 ## 🏎 Quick Facts